 MAS 216 - Leadership Laboratory & Physical Fitness

-Field Training: The summer after your AS200 year, you will go to Field Training.
-This 4 week long course will test your knowledge of the program and will qualify you to become a POC, which is basically a cadet officer.
-Field Training is rigorous, but making it through it means you have what it takes to become a cadet officer and to be on the track to becoming an officer in the USAF.
+Field Training: The summer after your AS200/AS250 year, you will go to Field Training.
+This 2 week long course will test your knowledge of the program and will qualify you to become a POC, which is basically a cadet officer.
+Field Training is rigorous, but making it through means you have what it takes to become a cadet officer and progressing to become an officer in the USAF.

 Junior Year: You will be an AS300 your junior year.
-During the first two weeks of your junior year, after successfully completing Field Training the previous summer, you will be contracted into the program and you will be obligated to complete the program and earn your commission.
+During the first two weeks of your junior year, after successfully completing Field Training you will be contracted into the program and you will be obligated to complete the program and earn your commission.
 You are now a cadet officer and you will now be put into a leadership position in the Detachment.
 There is a good chance you will be a flight commander or have an important job in the Detachment.
-In your AS300 year, you begin your preparation for commissioning into active duty in the Air Force.
+In your AS300 year, you will begin your preparation for commissioning into active duty in the Air Force.
 You are now in the program as long as you meet retention requirements (primarily academic and fitness standards - you will be briefed on retention requirements).